nshores/openCuts/readme.md

 - The `api-booking.regis.com` API key obtained from their website
 - Your local `Salon_ID`

-The rest of the fields are optional but should be filled out if you want to use this non-interactivly.
+The rest of the fields are optional but should be filled out if you want to use this non-interactively (In a script).

 ```
 [Opencuts]